caspii/casparwre.de/_posts/2021-02-25-stop-using-google-analytics.md

 <br>

 ---
 By the way, I'm building my [own bootstrapped app](https://keepthescore.com/).
-Follow me [on Twitter](https://twitter.com/wrede) to keep updated.
+You can [follow my journey on LinkedIn](https://www.linkedin.com/in/casparwrede/).